 - Chicago (Turabian)

 A style guide is developed by a professional organization to standardize research, writing and citation formats for disciplines.
 For example, APA style was created by the American Psychological Association to standardize research writing in the fields of social sciences.
-MLA was created by the Modern Language Association, and Chicago Manual of Style was created by the University of Chicago.
+MLA format was created by the Modern Language Association, and Chicago Manual of Style (CMOS) was created by the University of Chicago.
 Turabian is a student version of CMOS.